-You contribute 5% of your compensation each month to your member contribution account on a pretax basis.
-Your contributions are tax-deferred until you withdraw them as part of your retirement benefit or as a refund.
-Your account accrues 4% interest, which is compounded annually on the balance as of the previous June 30.
+which is compounded annually on the balance as of the previous June 30.
 When you retire, your benefit is paid first from your member contributions and interest.
-After these funds have been paid out, your benefit is paid from the separate contribution your employer makes to VRS and investment earnings.
+After these funds have been paid out, your benefit is paid from the separate contribution your employer makes to VRS and from investment earnings.
 The Code of Virginia does not allow VRS members to borrow or withdraw funds from their member contribution accounts.

-If you leave your position before retirement, you can keep your funds with VRS.
+If you leave your position before retirement, you can keep your defined benefit funds with VRS.
 You will be considered a deferred member.
 If you are vested, you may be eligible for a future retirement benefit if you meet the age and service requirements for your plan.
+You can also request a refund of your member contributions and interest.